OfficeDev/office-js-docs-pr.ru-ru/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

         <!-- Event-based activation happens in a lightweight runtime.-->
         <Runtimes>
           <!-- HTML file including reference to or inline JavaScript event handlers.
-               This is used by Outlook on the web and Outlook on the new Mac UI preview. -->
+               This is used by Outlook on the web and on the new Mac UI. -->
           <Runtime resid="WebViewRuntime.Url">
             <!-- JavaScript file containing event handlers.
 This is used by Outlook Desktop. -->
             <Override type="javascript" resid="JSRuntime.Url"/>